timothygao8710/Capybaras-Capstone-Project/README.md

 2. Images that have clear edges with one pixel width of the different color are hard to spot (see small3.png) and the code overlays it on accident

 3. Edge detector sometimes has extra pixels in space where there's color and doesn't detect edges when its on vertical ends but does when its on horizontal (see small4.png output).

-Goals for Monday:
-- Merge most information - sharpening image, large image breakdown
-- split code (such as quantum hardware part) into separate notebooks
-- do more stuff

 Weekend - finished algorithms and notes in jupyter notebook, split files up.
 Wrote initial code for Image Gridding, improved code for Main.ipynb.